smartive/giuseppe/docs/index.md

 #### Examples

-There are many examples located in the [examples](examples) folder!
+There are many examples located in the [examples](https://github.com/smartive/giuseppe/tree/master/examples) folder!
-Please have a look there for various use cases :smile:.
+Please have a look there for various use cases.

 ## Testing